 To avoid feeling like the last person picked for the sporting team who doesn’t contribute much, or the bossy boots who others feel like they can’t communicate with, these few tips on working effectively in a team will be sure to help you be a team player!

-Clarify all responsibilities, and share the load.
+Clarify all responses, and share the load

 This idea refers back to the old “there’s no I in team”.
 It is important that when a group first gets together there is a team brainstorm and decision making to clarify roles and responsibilities to avoid any later arguments.